Home Articles 11 Cream Cheese Substitutes (+ Best Alternatives)

 For vegan recipes, sometimes it’s best to leave the swapping to the professionals.

-Many supermarkets have vegan cheese options in their lineup alongside their dairy products.
+And luckily, many supermarkets have vegan cheese options in their lineup alongside other dairy products.

-Daiya has a great spreadable cream cheese alternative made from coconut oil, tapioca cream, and coconut cream that acts like the real thing in recipes.
+Daiya has a great spreadable cream cheese alternative made from coconut oil, tapioca cream, and coconut cream.
+It acts like the real thing in most recipes.

 It’s a little more expensive, but it’s a great way to swap out the classic cream cheese for vegan easily.
 No one can tell the difference!